harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 If users can view the licence for your software on your website, without having to download your software, then potential users can quickly determine if the licence is suitable for how they intend to use your software.

-If you don't have a licence, and an open source licence might be right for you, then see our guide on Choosing an open-source licence (http://www.software.ac.uk/resources/guides/adopting-open-source-licence).
+If you don't have a licence, and an open source licence might be right for you, then see our guide on [Choosing an open-source licence](http://www.software.ac.uk/resources/guides/adopting-open-source-licence).

 _Question 15.6: Does each of your source code files include a licence header?_ It's easy to distribute source code files, and this separates the code from any licence statement that might be on your web site or in your documentation.
 To cover this eventuality, and remove any ambiguity about what a developer can do with the source code, it's good practice to include a licence statement within each of your source code files, as a comment.
 This can also help to avoid confusion between source files that may have different licences, particularly if there are a number of third-party dependencies used within your software.